wappaboy/vibe-blocks-mcp/README.md

 Once the server is running, the plugin is installed in Studio, and your MCP client is connected, you can interact with your Studio session through the AI.

-Address the agent (@-mentioning the tool source if your client requires it, e.g., `@VibeBlocksMCP`) and ask it to perform actions.
+Address the agent (@-mentioning the tools  if your client requires it, e.g., `list_children`) and ask it to perform actions.

 **Example Prompts:**